-Radar echoes in the very high frequency range (VHF) from the mesosphere and lower thermosphere have been detected from the Norwegian island of Andøya (69.30°N, 16.03°E) for more than twenty five years.
-The strong echoes from the mesopause region and above observed mainly in the summer months, have been known as Polar Mesosphere Summer Echoes (PMSE) for more than 30 years.
+Radar echoes in the very high frequency range (VHF) from the mesosphere and lower thermosphere have been detected from the Norwegian island of Andøya (69.30° N, 16.03°E) for more than 23 years.
+The strong echoes from the mesopause region and above observed mainly in the summer months have been known as polar mesosphere summer echoes (PMSE) for more than 30 years.
 PMSE result from inhomogeneities in electron density of a size comparable to the radar Bragg scale caused by neutral air turbulence combined with the action of negatively charged aerosol or ice particles, the latter existing only in the extremely cold mesopause region during the summer months.
-The existence of ice particles in the mesopause region or the resulting visual phenomenon of noctilucent clouds (NLCs) is known from various ground-, rocket-, and satellite-based observations.
+The existence of ice particles in the mesopause region or the resulting visual phenomenon of noctilucent clouds (NLC) is known from various ground-, rocket-, and satellite-based observations.
 The close connection between PMSE and NLC was confirmed early on by simultaneous and common-volume lidar and radar measurements (e.g. von Zahn and Bremer, 1999).
-The early observations of PMSE and its relation to NLC are discussed in detail in Cho and Röttger (1997), while a comprehensive overview of the current understanding of this phenomenon is given in Rapp and Lübken (2004).
+Early observations of PMSE and their relationship to NLC are discussed in detail in Cho and Röttger (1997), while a comprehensive overview of the current understanding of this phenomenon is given in Rapp and Lübken (2004).